 2. Health Insurance: In today’s internet driven world, you can buy health insurance online in a few clicks and enjoy tax benefits.
 Usually, insurance applicants under 45 year of age do not need to go through medical tests.
 In case you are above 45, buy a mediclaim policy now because the policy will be issued post-medical tests only.
 It means, even if you will apply for the health insurance policy before 31st, if the insurer doesn’t offer you the policy, you can’t claim tax deduction on the basis of the insurance application.

 In addition to buying health insurance for yourself, you can insure the health of other family members and enjoy tax benefits.
-A quick look at the tax deduction available on health insurance policies bought for family members:
+A quick look at the tax deduction under section 80D available on health insurance policies bought for family members:

 Even top-up and super top-up health insurance plans are eligible for tax deduction.
-Further, preventive health checkups, get tax benefit up to Rs 5,000 within the total tax limit.
 Remember, premium payment made via cash doesn’t get tax advantages.

 3. Invest in a Tax-Saver Bank Fixed Deposit: It is a popular investment option, especially among conservative investors.
 You can open a five-year tax saver fixed deposit online by transferring funds from your savings account.
 However, do check with your bank, as there are very few banks, which allow customers to open a tax-saver FD online, even though a regular FD can be opened